 halloween?
 Do something different!

-Because halloween is also known as a celebration of death and darkness, Mr. Nick says "Forget it."
+Because halloween is also known as a celebration of death and darkness, Mr. Nick says "Don't do it."
 Christians celebrate life and light.

 Please don't dress up in a halloween costume and try to frighten your friends.
-Don't even go trick-or-treating, because these halloween things of death, dying, and darkness make the devil happy.
+Keep away from trick-or-treating--because these halloween things of death, dying, and darkness make the devil happy.

 Perhaps the best information about this problem is Halloween: Its Origins And Customs.
 Stop by Halloween: What You Should Know About It, one of an excellent set of Bible-based articles about halloween.
-Or, learn about this good alternative: A Night of Reformation.
-2017 is the 500th anniversary of Reformation, by the way.
+Here's an interview with, and warnings from, John Ramirez, formerly a satan-worshiper.
+Also consider this good alternative: A Night of Reformation.
+(2017 was the 500th anniversary of the Reformation, by the way.)

 Please remember we have no control over the information from other web sites.

 WE KIDS radio

 Mercy Rose is our 6-year-old granddaughter.
 Her mother Adina wrote:

 "So, Mercy does the first game and the lady hands her a piece of candy and says, 'Happy Halloween!'
 And Mercy says, 'We don't celebrate Halloween.
 We're here for the FALL festival.'
 Face.
 Was.
 Priceless.
 LOL"